QuotaClub

 The outbound-leaning BDR day

-• Build target account lists from ICP criteria (industry, headcount, tech stack, funding stage)
+• Build target account lists from ideal customer profile (ICP) criteria (industry, headcount, tech stack, funding stage)

 • Research individual prospects on LinkedIn, company news, and trigger events